CiscoDevNet/cloud-cml/README.md

 #### Upload script

 The upload tool makes it easy to quickly select and upload the software package and images to a defined S3 bucket (the bucket must exist already).

+> **Note** The required CML software is the "pkg" file that is available for download from the Cisco software download page.
+Example: `cml2_2.6.0-5_amd64-5.pkg`.
+Note the .pkg suffix.
+>
+> Placing the .pkg file into the directory with the upload tool will automatically extract the needed Debian package and offer the user to upload that package to the S3 bucket.

 Start the tool by providing the bucket name as an argument and the location of the reference platform images.
 The defaults for both are `aws-cml-images` for the bucket name and `/var/lib/libvirt/images` for the reference platform image location.